Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

 These alternative methods for WIMP dark matter search have so far only produced limits, interpreted in terms of the relevant theoretical framework.
-However, the WIMP hypothesis will be tested with higher sensitivities in the coming years leading, perhaps, to a far-reaching discovery (or more stringent rejection)~\cite{Bertone:2018krk,Albuquerque:2025xqe}.
-In this review we will be concerned with a specific type of WIMP dark-matter candidate, namely those that act as a source of neutrino mass generation, either through a \textit{visible} or via a \textit{hidden} dark sector, providing a deep interconnection between neutrino phenomena and dark matter.
+However, the WIMP hypothesis will be tested with higher sensitivities in the coming years.
+This will lead either to a far-reaching discovery, or to more stringent rejection~\cite{Bertone:2018krk,Albuquerque:2025xqe}.
+In this review we will be concerned with a specific type of WIMP dark-matter candidate, namely those that act as the source of neutrino mass generation, either through a \textit{visible} or via a \textit{hidden} dark sector, providing a deep interconnection between neutrino phenomena and dark matter physics.